Technology

 • Number of assets – Some pricing models consider how many assets you need to store

-• Maintenance, support and upgrade fees – You may need to pay a monthly fee for technical support and training – plus an annual renewal fee
+• Maintenance and support You may need to pay a monthly fee for technical support and training

 How to choose and implement a DAM system